CESNET/sphinx-vhdl/doc/source/directives_detailed.rst

     argument of this directive should take on the form of ``fieldName : fieldType``, where ``fieldType`` can contain arbitrary sphinx syntax.

+.. rst:directive:: vhdl:type

+    Used for documenting types other than record- and enumeration-defined ones.

+    For enumeration-defined types, please use :rst:dir:`vhdl:enum`.
+For record defined types, please use :rst:dir:`vhdl:record`.

+    The argument of this directive should take on the form ``typeName : type signature``; where ``type signature`` may contain arbitrary sphinx formatting.

 Auto- Directives
 ----------------